Impact Investing by Foundations: Key Terms in Philanthropy

 - There is no one size fits all approach: Certain terms are intended to describe the ways in which foundations manage their assets.
 However, many foundations do not use these terms to describe their own practices.
 If you're just getting started in impact investing, the purposes of these terms may nontheless help you reflect on the possibilities for your organization.

-- Note terms with legal implications: Terms of art have specific definitions by law.
-We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in these definitions.
+- Note terms with legal implications and consult with your legal team: Terms of art have specific definitions by law.
+We recommend you visit the IRS website and speak with your legal counsel to understand the nuances in these definitions and how they can be applied to your unique organizational context.

 What is a Program Related Investment (PRI)?